Assessing Student Learning

 What questions do you have about how and what your students are learning?
 How do students learn in your particular discipline?
 How do they integrate their University Studies learning into their major?
 How does the learning of online students compare with that of students in the classroom?
 Are our graduates' capabilities meeting our goals for their learning?

-All assessment should start with a question, even if it's as simple as "what grade should I give this student?"
-If you practice this, over time your questions will get more sophicated and nuanced.
+All assessment should start with a question, even if it's as simple as "where do my students need additional instruction and practice?"
+If you try to always start with a question, over time your questions will get more sophicated and nuanced.
 Whatever your questions are, these pages will begin to help you answer them.
 They provide information that will be valuable in the creation and implementation of plans for assessing student learning at the course and the program level.
 Continue to check back as more helpful resources are posted regularly.

-Assessment is really no more than providing students opportunities to demonstrate their understanding, and analyzing the results.
+Assessment is really no more than asking a question about student learning, providing students an opportunity to demonstrate their understanding, and analyzing the results.
 It can be accomplished in many forms.

 Dr. Linda Siefert